Ronny Palumbo

-Ronny Palumbo (born 22 April 1991) is a former professional rugby union/league player, who last played as a and for the London Broncos and Italy international rugby league.
+Ronny Palumbo (born 22 April 1991) is a professional rugby league coach who is the head coach of the Blacktown Workers in the Ron Massey Cup and a former professional rugby league footballer who last played as a and for the London Broncos and Italy at international level.

+He previously played rugby union for a short time in 2018.

 Background

 Palumbo was born in Campbelltown, New South Wales, Australia.
 He is of Italian descent.

 He played his junior rugby league for the Campbelltown Harlequins, while attending well renowned rugby league school Patrician Brothers' College, Fairfield.

 Playing career

 Club career

 He played for the New South Wales Schoolboys Rugby Union side in 2008/2009.

 Palumbo played in the New South Wales Cup for the Manly-Warringah Sea Eagles and the Western Suburbs Magpies.

 In the 2017–18 season he played for Toulouse Olympique.

 In 2018, Palumbo was granted a mid season release from Toulouse Olympique to join Mystic River Rugby Club, helping the club win the 2018 USA Rugby D1 National Championship.